Faraway Hill

-Faraway Hill was the first soap opera broadcast on an American television network, airing on the DuMont Television Network on Wednesday nights at 9:00 PM between October 2 and December 18, 1946.
+Faraway Hill is the first soap opera broadcast on an American television network, airing on the DuMont Television Network on Wednesday nights at 9:00 PM between October 2 and December 18, 1946.
 A Variety article stated the Caples advertising agency bought time on DuMont for "experimentation purposes," and had "walked where other video programmers feared to tread," moving soap operas from radio to the "infant medium television."

 The series' plot was based on a novel that David P. Lewis had begun, but never finished.

 Synopsis

 Karen St. John, a wealthy widowed New York City socialite, decides to spend time with her relatives, the Willow family, who live near the small town of Faraway Hill, in Kansas.
 St. John is attracted to Charlie White who is engaged to her niece, Louise Willow.

+The series had an "all-seeing voice" that allowed viewers to know what the characters were thinking.
+A musical interlude would fade out so the voice could be heard.
+An example is: "Turn back, turn back, Karen St. John!
+Something inside you is sounding a warning – This is no place for you....How can you stay?
+You must leave in the morning…you cannot stay a summer."

-The series ends with the death of Karen St. John.
+The series ends with the death of Karen St. John, which upset the show's four hundred fans.

 Jim Von Schilling, in his book, The Magic Window: American Television, 1939-1953, wrote, "Soap operas were popular on radio during the 1930s and 1940s; Faraway Hill simply brought the genre to television, where real arms were embraced, real tears shed, and where a card reading 'Continued Next Week' was held before the camera at each episode's climax."